×

 "Most expats should expect to learn at least some of the language, as Portuguese is the most common language spoken in Brazil.
 Cultural norms and etiquette vary considerably from place to place, so it's important to familiarize oneself with what is generally accepted in the part of the country they intend to move to.
 It's important to get vaccinated against some of the common diseases found in Brazil, such as yellow fever, dengue fever and malaria, as these are all present in certain areas.
 Crime levels vary significantly and can be higher in some parts of Brazil, so it's important to research the local area to gain an understanding of any potential risks that may be involved.
 Depending on one's type of visa, healthcare may not be readily available, so it's essential to purchase appropriate health insurance.
 Opening a bank account is a good idea, as this will make transferring and receiving money easier.
 Finally, securing housing before arriving is usually easier than trying to find accommodation upon arriving in Brazil," said one expat in Brazil.

 "The south of Brazil is completely different.
 I lived in Balneário camboriu for one year and I loved it so much that I decided not to live in Europe and I will live down the south of Brazil.
 We might live in Balneário camboriu or Floripa or another city.
 We work online so we can move around until we decide.
 I can go for walks on my own at night at 9pm, 10pm, 11pm and there's lots of people around.
 Santa Cararina in general is an amazing place.
-A lot cheaper than Europe and the US and the conversion rate is better for us right now," remarked one expat who made the move to Brazil.
+A lot cheaper than Europe and the US and the conversion rate is better for us right now," said one expat who made the move to Brazil.

 How do I find a place to live in Brazil?